CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <li><strong>Codec:</strong> is the protocol for encoding and decoding the video.</li>
 </ul>
 <h2 id="iptv-and-internet-tv">IPTV and Internet TV</h2>
-<p>The IPTV (Internet Protocol Television) is a high quality service distribution of digital TV using both dedicated network infrastructure and public internet.
-The Internet TV is the distribution of the media through the public internet usually with low quality, but smaller bit rate.<br>
+<p>The <strong>IPTV (Internet Protocol Television)</strong> is a high quality service distribution of digital TV using both dedicated network infrastructure and public internet.
+The <strong>Internet TV</strong> is the distribution of the media through the public internet usually with low quality, but smaller bit rate.</p>
-IPTV is a linear/push type of content distributor: its programs transmission is scheduled; it can also have an archive with older content, so it can also be a pull type content provider.
-Internet TV is a non linear/pull type: users ask for a specific content whenever they want.<br>
+<p>IPTV is a linear/push type of content distributor: its programs transmission is scheduled; it can also have an archive with older content, so it can also be a pull type content provider.
+Internet TV is a non linear/pull type: users ask for a specific content whenever they want.</p>
-The users in the IPTV are known and registered and they are authenticated usually with a set of box + smart card, while in the Internet TV the user can be anyone.
+<p>The users in the IPTV are known and registered and they are authenticated usually with a set of box + smart card, while in the Internet TV the user can be anyone.
 IPTV is a payed service while Internet TV is free.
 IPTV has high quality contents while Internet TV have web based content.
 Contents in IPTV are protected, while contents in Internet TV are not.</p>
 <h2 id="peer-to-peer-p2p-video-streaming">Peer-to-peer (P2P) video streaming</h2>
-<p>We are not gonna study the underlay topology aka the physical layer that can be very long.
-We focus on the overlay topology that is virtual and build by the nodes autonomously since those two topologies are usually independent one from another.
-There are three main overlay topologies: <strong>tree</strong> hierarchical topology, single point of failure, <strong>forest</strong> that is made by multiple trees interconnected and resolves the single point of failure problem and <strong>mesh</strong> where a leave event might be unnoticed.
-Tree and forest topologies are hierarchical, while the mesh topology is a generic one not hierarchical.<br>
+<p>We are not gonna study the <em>underlay topology</em> aka the physical layer that can be very long.
+We focus on the <em>overlay topology</em> that is virtual and build by the nodes autonomously since those two topologies are usually independent one from another.</p>
+<p>There are three main overlay topologies: <strong>tree</strong> hierarchical topology, single point of failure, <strong>forest</strong> that is made by multiple trees interconnected and resolves the single point of failure problem and <strong>mesh</strong> where a leave event might be unnoticed.
+Tree and forest topologies are hierarchical, while the mesh topology is a generic one not hierarchical.</p>
-There are also some performance issue with the tree and the forest topology.
-If the depth of a tree grows too much, the last leafs of are gonna have high delay and packet loss respect to high level nodes.
+<p>There are also some performance issue with the tree and the forest topology.
+If the depth of a tree grows too much, the last leafs are gonna have high delay and packet loss respect to high level nodes.
 So this type of topologies are particularly effected by the depth of trees, so deep trees should be avoided, but it was not possible to do so until a few years ago (ADSL era, limit on uplink).
 Wide trees should be preferred.</p>
 <p>Construction of topology for tree and forest topologies:</p>
 <ul>
-<li><strong>join:</strong> when a node wants to join a network.</li>
+<li><strong>Join:</strong> when a node wants to join a network.</li>
-<li><strong>rejoin:</strong> when a node becomes an orphan (the node at which it is connect leave) and it must rejoin the network.</li>
+<li><strong>Rejoin:</strong> when a node becomes an orphan (the node at which it is connect leave) and it must rejoin the network.</li>
 </ul>
 <p>In mesh topology the join and rejoin operations are more complicated, but it can guarantee more performance and stability.
 Every peer has its own <strong>Buffer Map</strong> (BM) used to keep record of the segments it has received.
 The peers exchange periodically their BM, and each node builds and maintains in real time the m cache that is a matrix composed by all the BM of the other nodes.
 When a node needs a segment of a media it knows which peer have it.
 This type of topology is robust to leave event.
 The main problem is when a node has too few neighbors.
 There is an optimal number of neighbors a node should have to not have too many BM exchanges or too less peers to ask for content.</p>
 <p><strong>Node selection:</strong> when a node is joining or rejoining a network, it has to take into account various metrics such as <em>ping time</em> .</p>
 <p>For tree and forest topologies joining close to the root is better than joining at a leaf, but the competition is stronger.
-The system might keep track of the stability of a peer, so that the join/rejoin operation close to the root can e done only to high stable peers.</p>
+The system might keep track of the stability of a peer, so that the join/rejoin operation close to the root can be done only to high stable peers.</p>
 <h2 id="sip-session-initiation-protocol">SIP: Session Initiation Protocol</h2>
-<p>SIP is a signaling protocol.
+<p>SIP is a <em>signaling protocol</em>.
 It handles the set up, tear down and management of IP multimedia sessions.
 It is naturally integrated with other internet protocols such that SDP, RTSP and SAP (Session Announcement Protocol).
 SIP usually adopts RTP as a transport for media streams.</p>
 <p>SIP is a client/server protocol:</p>
 <ul>
-<li><strong>Client:</strong> called User Agent Client (UAC), is in the user’s device, sends SIP requestes.</li>
+<li><strong>Client:</strong> called <strong>User Agent Client (UAC)</strong>, is in the user’s device, sends SIP requestes.</li>
-<li><strong>Server:</strong> there are four types of server proxy, registrar, redirect, User Agent Server (UAS).
+<li><strong>Server:</strong> there are four types of server <strong>proxy, registrar, redirect, User Agent Server (UAS)</strong>.
 The last one is in the user’s device and receives SIP requests.</li>
 </ul>
 <p><strong>Registrar server:</strong> it handles SIP registration requests.
 Those requests are used by devices to register into the SIP network and they are mandatory for any device.</p>
 <p><strong>Basic call:</strong></p>